Charles D. Peterson, Pharm.D.

 123 Sudro Hall

-CHARLES D. PETERSON is Dean and professor in the College of Pharmacy, Nursing, and Allied Sciences at North Dakota State University in Fargo, North Dakota.
-He is currently responsible for more than 1,800 students, 114 employees, and 15 degree programs.
-Under his leadership, the College has recently developed and procured funding from the State Legislature for the state’s first Master of Public Health degree program and has also developed the country’s first Vaccinology Minor.
-He also serves as Principal Investigator and Project Director for the North Dakota Telepharmacy Project.
+CHARLES D. PETERSON is Dean and professor in the College of Health Professions at North Dakota State University in Fargo, North Dakota.
+The College includes the School of Pharmacy, School of Nursing, Department of Allied Sciences, Department of Public Health, and Family Health Care Pharmacy.
+He is currently responsible for approximately 2,000 students, 460 graduate and professional doctorate students, 15 degree programs, and a total College research portfolio of more than $30M.
 He received both his B.S. and Pharm.D. degrees from the University of Minnesota in 1976 and 1977, respectively.
 He completed a postdoctoral fellowship in Clinical Toxicology at Hennepin County Medical Center in Minneapolis in 1978.